c0p4c4b4n4/demo-sockets-io-nio-nio2/README.md

 ```

 This example shows that using selectors it’s possible to handle multiple ServerSocketChannel in a single thread.
-Hoewer, the Selector.select() call is blocking.
+However, the Selector.select() call is blocking.

 ### Asynchronous NIO2 echo server